-The Schedule of Funding Progress shows selected actuarial information, including the ratio of actuarial value of assets to actuarial accrued liability (funded ratio).
+The Schedule of Funding Progress provides information about the progress made to accumulate sufficient assets to pay benefits when due.
+It presents the funded status of the Trust by comparing the actuarial value of the assets to the actuarial accrued liability, including the ratio of the actuarial value of assets to the actuarial accrued liability (funded ratio).
 The funded ratio increases or decreases over time dependent upon the relationships between contributions, investment performance, benefit changes, and actuarial assumption changes based upon participant information and characteristics.
 Actuarial liabilities in excess of assets indicate that an insufficient amount of assets have accumulated to fund future benefits of current members and retirees.
 The funded ratio was 13.9% at December 31, 2011, the date of the most recent actuarial valuation.
+The schedule presents information for the three previous actuarial valuation dates.